ThinkboxSoftware/Deadline/Examples/DeadlineCommand/FarmStatsCSVSummary/README.rst

 farm_stats_csv.py
 ===================
-This script will dump the state from all the jobs in the queue and dump that data into a file named jobs.csv next to this script.
+This script will read the state from all the jobs in the queue and dump that data into a file named jobs.csv next to this script.

 It shows a few ways to interrogate Python.net objects to get the data you want